sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.emojic.md

 A comment is a piece of text within a program that is not executed.
 It can be used to provide additional information to aid in understanding the code.

+There are two types of comments in Emojicode.

 ## Single-line Comments

 In Emojicode, single-line comments are made with `💭`.
 Any text after the `💭` that is on the same line is not executed.